Skip to main content

 1

-Dapp derives a secret from the initial key,source chain, destination chain, and the timelock of the swap using HKDF.
+The dApp derives a secret from the user’s cached initial key, source chain, destination chain, and the timelock of the swap using HKDF.

 2

-User locks the funds using the hash of that secret.
+User locks funds on the source chain using the hash of the derived secret as the hashlock.

 3